-Please note that in general only codes C01 to C04 should be selected as Schedule 1 chemicals should only be transferred for those purposes (paragraph 3 of Part VI of the VA).
-If the Schedule 1 chemical will be used to produce other Schedule 1 chemicals then the code (s) describing what these other Schedule 1 chemicals will be used for (codes C01-C04) should be entered rather than code C06.
-If the code C05 (Waste disposal) or C06 (Production of other Schedule 1 chemicals) is entered then please provide a comment explaining why this code was selected.
+In general, only codes C01 to C04 should be selected as Schedule 1 chemicals should only be transferred for those purposes (paragraph 3 of Part VI of the VA).
+If the Schedule 1 chemical will be used to produce other Schedule 1 chemicals, then the code (s) describing what these other Schedule 1 chemicals will be used for (codes C01-C04) should be entered rather than code C06.
+If the code C05 (Waste disposal) or C06 (Production of other Schedule 1 chemicals) is entered, then provide a comment explaining why this code was selected.